Rational coordination with no communication or conventions: Purely rational principles in games

 \subsection{Symmetry-based principles}

-By only following the concept of rationality from game-theory, one could argue that CRC reaches the border of purely rational principles.
-However, we now define more principles which are incomparable with CRC but can still be regarded as purely rational.
+By \emph{only} following the concept of rationality from game-theory, one \emph{could} argue that CRC reaches the border of rational principles.
+However, we now will define more principles which are incomparable with CRC but can still be regarded as purely rational, and hence to be followed by all ideally rational players.
 These principles are based on \emph{symmetries} in \WLC games and the assumption that players follow only structural protocols is central here.

 We begin with auxiliary definitions.
 We say that a choice profile $(c_1,\dots,c_n)$ \defstyle{exhibits a bad choice symmetry} if $\llbracket c_{1}\rrbracket_1 \times\cdots\times \llbracket c_{n}\rrbracket_n \not\subseteq W_G$ (recall Definition~\ref{def: choice renaming}), and that a choice $c$ \defstyle{generates a bad choice symmetry} if $\sigma_c$ exhibits bad choice symmetry for \emph{every} choice profile $\sigma_c$ that contains $c$.